 Ms. Madeline McCleary is a senior at Slippery Rock University where she is an honors student, middle level education major, and the President of the student AMLE on campus.
 Her interests include social studies education and diversity.

-3J1: Make Learning Fun: Gaming and Simulations in the Classroom – Janice Lear, Teacher, Charles F. Patton MS
+3J1: Make Learning Fun: Gaming and Simulations in the Classroom – Janice Lear & Josh Thomas, Teachers, Charles F. Patton MS

 Simulations and gaming strategies provide rich opportunities for student-centered learning which boost engagement, honor the middle schoolers’ diverse learning needs, and provide authentic practice in 21st Century skills, including communication, collaboration, creative thinking and problem solving.
 This session will demonstrate a number of simulations and hands-on learning strategies that can be used in Social Studies, English/Language Arts, and Science classrooms.

 Janice Lear is a Middle School teacher, with experience in grade 6 through 8, teaching Social Studies, Pre-Algebra, English/language Arts and Geography.
 She is a two-time presenter at the PA Council for Social Studies and a three-time presenter at the PAMLE conference.

 3K1: Cross Curricular Connections: The Atomic Bomb – Mitchell Buell, CMLA President, Millersville University

 This presentation was a set of curriculum created by the Millersville University CMLA, based on the book Bomb by Steve Sheinkin.
 Cross Curricular Connections will be established between Science, Math, English Language Arts, and Social Studies.
 A Boy Scout Troop benefitted through this curricula; troop members received the Nuclear Science merit badge.